biosimulations/biosimulations/docs/concepts/conventions/simulation-project-metadata.md

 ## Recommended predicates and objects for annotating COMBINE archives

-We recommend that COMBINE/OMEX archives be annotated using the predicates and objects outlined below.
+We recommend that COMBINE/OMEX archives and components of archives be annotated using the predicates and objects outlined below.

 - Title:
     - Predicate: `http://dublincore.org/specifications/dublin-core/dcmi-terms/title`